 Transaction-based banking relationships appear to be increasing as well.
 While many of the top banks use emotion-based positioning, such as a being a trusted financial partner or being there for you in different life stages, their branding efforts may not be enough.
 Seventy-nine percent of customers currently consider their banking relationship to be transactional (up eight percent since 2014) compared to 21 percent stating that it is advice/relationship driven (Accenture, 2015).
 A transactional relationship was described as being “defined by simple transactions like paying bills, checking account statements, etc.” while advice/relationship driven was described as being “defined by my bank providing advice that improves my financial well-being.”
 Furthermore, only five percent of customers say they stay with their bank because it provides the correct level of proactive financial advice (Accenture, 2015).
 This feedback may be concerning to banks since it reveals a shallow customer relationship.

 So how should financial institutions react to this trend?
 One way is to accept the transactional attitude and work to create more functional, efficient, and useful services that can hopefully bring back customer loyalty.
 Another way is to fight it.
 If financial institutions can reverse this transactional relationship trend, the future of banking relationships could be based on trusted financial advice.
 To do this, customer needs need to be revisited and satisfied.
-Vision Critical reported that a key takeaway from the 2016 CEB Financial Services Technology Summit was that technology can help build deeper customer relationships by helping institutions better understand their customers and providing digital tools that reduce complexity, offer information, and motivate customers to reach their goals.
+At the 2016 CEB Financial Services Technology Summit, a key theme was that technology can help build deeper customer relationships by helping institutions better understand their customers and providing digital tools that reduce complexity, offer information, and motivate customers to reach their goals.
 Similarly, Accenture states that financial institutions can transform their customer relationships by “becoming vital resources that support customers’ daily activities, both financial and non-financial” through advice, access, and value.